swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

 }
 ~~~

-Now lets add a unit test for this strongly typed Email API.
+Now let's add a unit test for this strongly typed Email API.
 Replace the example content of `MyLibraryTests.swift` with the following code:

 ~~~swift